-Many people are probably familiar with the Capital One® Venture® Rewards Credit Card (review), which is a straightforward and well rounded travel rewards card.
-It’s one of the best Capital One credit cards.
+Many people are probably familiar with the Capital One Venture Rewards Credit Card (review), which is a straightforward and incredibly rewarding travel credit card, especially in light of Capital One recently improving the value of its mileage program.

 There are a variety of factors to consider when deciding which of these cards makes the most sense.

-In this section I wanted to take a look at the major differences between the cards, including the annual fees, welcome bonuses, return on spending, and more, so that you can decide which card makes the most sense based on your credit card needs.
+In this section, I wanted to take a look at the major differences between the cards, including the annual fees, welcome bonuses, return on spending, and more, so that you can decide which card is the best fit for your credit card needs.

 Comparing Annual Fees: $95 Vs. $0